 How much of the wealth generated by this campaign is re-invested in conservation?
 And how much consideration is given to environmental concerns when they conflict with economic interests?
 A healthy environment benefits a nation’s economy, but let’s not forget that a nation’s economy must support that healthy environment.

 With your contained geographical location and your manageable population, you can be an example to other countries – and what an example you could be.
-The university community – with your intellect and your conviction – is ideally placed to lead that change.
+This university community with your intellect and your conviction is ideally placed to lead that change.